ginkgobioworks/vaccinetime/README.md

 ### Running locally

-The bot uses [Redis](https://redis.io/) for storage, but has no other dependencies.
-If you wish to run the bot locally, install Redis and run it locally with `redis-server`, then run:
+The bot uses [Redis](https://redis.io/) for storage and Chrome or Chromium for browser automation.
+If you wish to run the bot locally, install Chrome/Chromium and Redis, and run redis locally with `redis-server`.
+Finally install the ruby dependencies with:

 ```bash
 bundle install